 Social Media & Divorce

 Social media postings can also be presented to evidence a differing financial position to that portrayed in matrimonial financial proceedings.
-In financial proceedings both parties have a duty to provide full and frank financial disclosure by a sworn Financial Statement, Form E. However if a party has completed a Form E indicating they do not have significant income or assets, posting photos of an expensive new car, holidays or posts celebrating a work promotion can be used as an indication of their financial status.
-Photographs of holidays with your new partner could be used also be used as evidence of cohabitation or an intention to cohabit, and therefore your financial resources.
+In financial proceedings, both parties have to provide full and frank financial disclosure by a sworn Financial Statement, Form E. However, if a party has completed a Form E indicating they do not have significant income or assets, posting photos of an expensive new car, holidays, or posts celebrating a work promotion can be used as an indication of their financial status.
+Photographs of holidays with your new partner could also be used as evidence of cohabitation or an intention to cohabit, and therefore your financial resources.
 Similarly, it would not appear genuine if one party claims to not have the funds to make periodical payments to their spouse, but their social media postings show frivolous spending.

 Information contained on social media profiles could also provide proof of employment, or posts sharing news of a pay rise, in a case where that party is looking to convince their spouse and the Court that their earning capacity is significantly lower than it actually is.